Jake Marisnick Player Props: Tigers vs. Rangers

-Jake Marisnick -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Texas Rangers, with Andrew Heaney on the mound, on June 26 at 8:05 PM ET.
+Jake Marisnick -- with a slugging percentage of .333 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.

+He had a hitless performance in his most recent game (0-for-1) against the Rangers.

 Jake Marisnick Game Info & Props vs. the Rangers